anydoby/blockchain/README.md

 ## Web API

+RESTful API is implemented using Hapi js framework.

 When the project is started a port 8000 on localhost is opened with a web service.
 This service allows getting blocks by their height and adding new blocks to the chain via the following methods:

+### getting blocks

 GET /block/{height} gets the block content
-POST /block puts the 'body' of data to the new block returning the new block's contents

 ```
 	curl "http://localhost:8000/block/0"
 ```

-returns the genesis block
+returns the genesis block.

+### inserting blocks

+POST /block puts the 'body' of data to the new block returning the new block's contents

 ```
 curl -X "POST" "http://localhost:8000/block" \